eduardoscsouza/FaceMatch/README.md

 ## **Steps With Results**

 ### **1. Dataset Filtering and Preprocessing**
 We reorganized and reformated the original dataset to better suit our needs and improve usability.
-Importantly, for the face verification algorithm, we only used individuals with more than 5 images of them in the dataset.
+Importantly for the face verification algorithm, we only used individuals with more than 5 images of them in the dataset.
 Also, for the bounding box annotation, we changed the way the data is represented.
 Originally, the data is given as the coordinates of the upper-left point of the bounding box, and the width and height of the bounding box.
-We changed it to the coordinates of the upper-left point and the bootom-right point of the bounding box.
+We changed it to the coordinates of the upper-left point and the bottom-right point of the bounding box.
 This resulted in better metrics.